cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/issue-and-validate/validate-certificates/delegated-dcv.md

 1. Order a [custom certificate](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/issue-and-validate/issue-certificates/) for your zone.
 You can choose any **Certificate validation method**.
 2. On **SSL/TLS** > **Custom Hostnames**, go to **DCV Delegation for Custom Hostnames**.
 3. Copy the hostname value.
-4. At your authoritative DNS provider, create a `CNAME` record:
+4. For each hostname, the domain owner needs to place a `CNAME` record at their authoritative DNS.
+In this example, the SaaS zone is `example.com`.
     ```txt
     _acme-challenge.example.com CNAME example.com.<COPIED_HOSTNAME>.
     ```

-5. Once this is complete, Cloudflare will place two TXT DCV records - one for `example.com` and one for `*.example.com` - at the `example.com.<COPIED_HOSTNAME>` hostname.
+Once this is complete, Cloudflare will place two TXT DCV records - one for `example.com` and one for `*.example.com` - at the `example.com.<COPIED_HOSTNAME>` hostname.
-6. When your customer's certificates are up for renewal, manually fetch the DCV tokens and share them with your customers.

-One SaaS zone will have the same UUID value for all custom hostnames.

 The CNAME record will need to stay in place in order to allow Cloudflare to continue placing the records for the renewals.

+If desired, you could also manually fetch the DCV tokens and share them with your customers.

 ## Moved domains